Chemistry only

 soil is not

-fertilised then any new crops which are planted will be in a poor condition and crop yields would likely be low.
+fertilised then any new crops which are planted will likely grow and develop in a poor condition and crop yields would likely be low due to the lack of essential nutrients and minerals in the soil.

 Farmers will